rminchev1/news-site-demo/README.md

 - 🐛 **Bug Reports**: [GitHub Issues](https://github.com/radominchev/news-site-demo/issues)
 - 💡 **Feature Requests**: [GitHub Discussions](https://github.com/radominchev/news-site-demo/discussions)

+## 🤖 AI-Assisted Development

+This project was developed with the assistance of AI tools to enhance development speed, code quality, and documentation:

+- **GitHub Copilot**: Code suggestions, auto-completion, and refactoring assistance
+- **AI-Powered Documentation**: Enhanced README generation and technical documentation
+- **Code Reviews**: AI-assisted code optimization and best practices implementation
+- **Architecture Design**: AI guidance for system design and implementation patterns

+The combination of human expertise and AI assistance enabled rapid development of a production-ready full-stack application with comprehensive features and documentation.

 ---

-**Built with ❤️ using React, Node.js, and modern web technologies**
+**Built with ❤️ using React, Node.js, modern web technologies, and AI assistance**

 *For the latest updates and releases, please check our [GitHub repository](https://github.com/radominchev/news-site-demo).*